The Buddy Holly Story (album)

 The Buddy Holly Story is the first posthumously released compilation album by Buddy Holly and the Crickets.
 The album was released on February 28, 1959 by Coral Records less than a month after Holly's death.

 The album featured previously released singles by Buddy Holly on both the Brunswick label (with the Crickets) and the Coral label (as a solo artist).
-The album became a top twenty hit in the United States and England.
+The album became a top twenty hit in the United States, Canada, and England.

 The album was certified Gold in the U.S. in 1969 by the RIAA.

 Songs

 Of the twelve songs released on the original album, the songs "Maybe Baby", "That'll Be the Day", "Think It Over", and "Oh, Boy!" were credited to the Crickets, while the rest were credited to Buddy Holly.
 All of the songs were released as singles and the songs "Peggy Sue", "That'll Be the Day", "Early in the Morning", "Maybe Baby", "Oh, Boy!", "Rave On!", "Think It Over", and "It Doesn't Matter Anymore" all peaked in the Top 40 on the Billboard Hot 100 and the songs "Heartbeat" and "Raining In My Heart" both peaked in the lower half of the Hot 100.